2022 Colonial Beach Fireworks Schedule:

-Public Colonial Beach Fireworks displays take place twice per year, the first one being during the Saturday night festivities at the long-running (70 years!)
-Potomac River Festival which takes place the second weekend in June, and the second show of the year happens just a few weeks later on the 4th of July.
-The show is on the Fourth of July, regardless of what day of the week it falls on.
+Public Colonial Beach Fireworks displays take place twice per year, the first one being during the Saturday night festivities at the long-running (71 years!)
+Potomac River Festival which takes place the second weekend of every June, and the second show of the year happens just a few weeks later on the 4th of July.
+The show is typically on the Fourth of July, regardless of what day of the week it falls on.

 Note, these are public displays put on by the Town.
 There are sometimes also shows done by private local businesses in addition.